 Hardcover ISBN: 9781503603585

-Emptied Lands investigates this multifaceted land dispute, placing it in historical, legal, geographical, and comparative perspective.
-The authors provide the first legal geographic analysis of the "dead Negev doctrine," which has been used by Israel to dispossess Bedouin inhabitants and Judaize the southern half of the country.
-Through crafty use of Ottoman and British laws, particularly the concept of "dead land," Israel has constructed its own version ofterra nullius.
-Yet, the indigenous property system still functions, creating an ongoing resistance to the Jewish state.
-This study examines several key land claims and rulings and alternative routes for justice promoted by indigenous communities and civil society movements.
+Emptied Lands investigates the protracted legal, planning, and territorial conflict between the settler Israeli state and indigenous Bedouin citizens over traditional lands in southern Israel/Palestine.
+The authors place this dispute in historical, legal, geographical, and international-comparative perspectives, providing the first legal geographic analysis of the "dead Negev doctrine" used by Israel to dispossess and forcefully displace Bedouin inhabitants in order to Judaize the region.
+The authors reveal that through manipulative use of Ottoman, British and Israeli laws, the state has constructed its own version ofterra nullius.
+Yet, the indigenous property and settlement system still functions, creating an ongoing resistance to the Jewish state.Emptied Lands critically examines several key land claims, court rulings, planning policies, and development strategies, offering alternative local, regional, and international routes for justice.

 About the authors

 Alexandre Kedar teaches at University of Haifa School of Law and is a co-editor of The Expanding Spaces of Law (Stanford, 2014).
 He is a co-founder of The Israeli Association for Distributive Justice.

 Ahmad Amara is a Polansky Academy Fellow at the Van Leer Jerusalem Institute, a human rights lawyer, and co-editor of Indigenous (In)Justice (Harvard, 2013).
 In 2005, he co-founded a human rights organization, Karama (Arabic for "Dignity"), in Nazareth.